 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of residents prescribed antipsychotic drugs.
-Antipsychotic medications are prescribed to patients for many medical conditions, including dementia.
-Sadly, in some situations, high levels of antipsychotic drug use may mean a nursing home is using these medications to subdue residents.
+This is the percent of residents prescribed antipsychotic medications.
+Antipsychotic medications are given to patients for many conditions, including cognitive disorders.
+Tragically, in limited cases, high levels of antipsychotic drug use may suggest that a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication